-Perhaps your company had retired decrepit systems and invested in technology to protect sensitive business data; however, even the most advanced technology in the world will not help your business unless employees are cyber-aware.
+Even if your company previously had retired, decrepit systems and has now invested in technology to protect sensitive business data, it's important to note that even the most advanced technology in the world will fall short if your employees are not cyber aware.

 The following article outlines six reasons your business needs cyber security awareness training.